srivats95/Getting-and-Cleaning-data-course-project-/CodeBook.md

 ## Source Data

-A full description of the data used in this project can be found at The UCI Machine Learning Repository
+A full description of the data used in this project can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Data Set Information